VaibhavSharma20/Prediction-using-Supervised-ML/README.md

 # Prediction-using-Supervised-ML
 ## Predict the percentage of student based on the number of Study Hours.
-### Data Science and Business Analytics Internship Task 1
+### The Sparks Foundation Data Science and Business Analytics Internship Task 1
 Predict the percentage of student based on the number of Study Hours using simple linear regression involving 2 variables.